Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: I got your good ship lollipop right here, mister.

-— Shirley Temple (1928-2014) was a US singer, actress, and dancer “who was Hollywood’s number one box-office draw as a child actress from 1934 to 1938” (Wikipedia).
+• Shirley Temple (1928-2014) was a US singer, actor, and dancer “who was Hollywood’s number-one box-office draw as a child actress from 1934 to 1938” (Wikipedia).
 In one of her films, Bright Eyes (1934), she performs a song called “On the Good Ship Lollipop.”
-In 1950, she married Californian businessman Charles Alden Black, making her Shirley Temple Black.
+In 1950, she married California businessman Charles Alden Black, making her Shirley Temple Black.
 She retired from acting at age 22 and later forged a career in diplomacy.

-— The non-alcoholic mixed drink that Lorelai brings for Rory is named after Temple.
+• The non-alcoholic cocktail Rory drinks is named after Temple.
 It is traditionally made with ginger ale, a splash of grenadine, and a maraschino cherry garnish.
-It is a popular cocktail among minors (people under the age of 21, in the United States) who cannot legally be served alcohol.
-A Shirley Temple Black, like Lorelai drinks, is an alcoholic version using dark rum.
+It is a popular cocktail among minors (people under the age of 21, in the United States), who cannot legally be served alcohol.
+Lorelai’s drink, a Shirley Temple Black, is an alcoholic version using dark rum.
 Temple, herself, disliked the drink, telling NPR in 1986, “I had nothing to do with it.
 But all over the world, I am served that.
 People think it’s funny.
 I hate them.
 Too sweet!”
 (Wikipedia).

-There are three posters hanging in Lorelai’s childhood bedroom.
-The largest is a promotional poster for Echo and the Bunnymen’s 1984 album Ocean Rain.
-On the back of the door, there is one Duran Duran poster, and another I can’t identify.
-Over the bed, there are three vinyl records: Porcupine (1983) by Echo and the Bunnymen, Seven and the Ragged Tiger (1983) by Duran Duran, and “The Wild Boys” (1984), a single by Duran Duran.
+A large promotional poster for Echo & the Bunnymen’s 1984 album Ocean Rain hangs on the wall of Lorelai’s childhood bedroom, and a Duran Duran poster hangs on the back of the door.
+Over the bed, there are three vinyl records: Porcupine (1983) by Echo & the Bunnymen, Seven and the Ragged Tiger (1983) by Duran Duran, and “The Wild Boys” (1984), a single by Duran Duran.

-— Echo and the Bunnymen and Duran Duran are both English new wave bands that formed in the late ’70s and released a number of hits in the 1980s.
-Their top songs include Echo and the Bunnymen’s “The Killing Moon” (1984) and Duran Duran’s “Hungry Like the Wolf” (1983).
+• Echo & the Bunnymen and Duran Duran are both English new-wave bands that formed in the late 1970s and released a number of hits in the 1980s.
+Their top songs include Echo & the Bunnymen’s “The Killing Moon” (1984) and Duran Duran’s “Hungry Like the Wolf” (1983).

 LORELAI: Yeah, huh?
 That was a pretty Freaky Friday moment we had back there.

-Freaky Friday (1976, dir.
-Gary Nelson) is a comedy-fantasy film about a mother (Barbara Harris) and daughter (Jodie Foster) who switch bodies and, in effect, lives.
+• Freaky Friday is a 1976 comedy-fantasy Disney film directed by Gary Nelson.
+It tells the story of a mother (Barbara Harris) and daughter (Jodie Foster) who switch bodies and, in effect, lives.
 It is based on Mary Rodgers’ 1972 novel of the same name.
-A remake starring Jamie Lee Curtis and Lindsay Lohan was released in 2003, almost two years after this episode aired.
+The film was remade in 1995, with Shelley Long and Gaby Hoffmann starring as mother and daughter.
+A second remake, starring Jamie Lee Curtis and Lindsay Lohan, was released in 2003, almost two years after this episode aired.

 RORY: What did you fight about?